-- Seat reservations are usually mandatory for journeys abroad.
+- Book your boarding and alighting assistance using the seat and coach number on your reservation.
+Seat reservations are usually mandatory for journeys abroad.

-- Wheelchair users, blind persons and their companion do not pay order fees when purchasing international tickets.
+- Wheelchair users, blind people and their companion do not pay any order fees when purchasing international tickets and reserving seats.

-- Buy your own ticket and a “free international ticket” for your route from a Swiss station (100% discount for a “travelling companion”, a “blind person’s guide dog”).
+- Buy your own ticket.
+You will also receive a “free international ticket” for routes starting from a Swiss station (100% discount for the “companion” or “guide dog”).

 - You must always be accompanied by your travelling companion or guide dog.